opxon-andre/linkedin_ai_poster/README.md

 Setup:
+General Part
+1. clone this repository to a place you like
+2. rename the files
+   /config/config.ini.TEMPLATE ->  /config/config.ini
+   /config/prompts.SAMPLE  -> /config/prompts
+3. The parameters in config.ini are described below, so be patient!
+4. Make yourself familiar how to prompt content for your target group.
+The Sammple is really not useful for anybody!
+You can try prompting with the chatgpt chatbot, and as soon you are happy with the result, take that prompt in the prompts file.
+5. Same with the prompt for image generation.
+Don´t overcomplicate it!
+Choose style you like and keep the prompt short.
+Otherwise you´ll get always similar output.
+6. Install the python requirements: pip install -r requirements.txt

 LinkedIn Part
 1. First you need to have Company Page at LinkedIn.
 Even you do not run a company, you cannot use the LI API without that page.